UttaranB127/Text2Gestures/README.md

 ## Downloading the dataset
 1. The original dataset is available for download [here](http://ebmdb.tuebingen.mpg.de/), but the samples need to be downloaded individually.

-We have scraped the full dataset and made it available at this anonymous link: https://drive.google.com/file/d/1BhnC-puHTh0ax8hyq00Yfny2GK_Nz--k/view?usp=sharing
+We have scraped the full dataset and made it available at [this link](https://drive.google.com/file/d/1BhnC-puHTh0ax8hyq00Yfny2GK_Nz--k/view?usp=sharing).

 2. If downloading from our anonymous link, unzip the downloaded file to a directorty named "data", located at the same level at the project root (i.e., the project root and the data are sibling directories).